-- ICBA will closely monitor and engage in any tax reform debate or budget proposals in order to protect community banks and secure needed tax relief.
-In particular, any tax reform must preserve the pass-through option, including the Subchapter S corporation, and preserve the ability of business borrowers and mortgage borrowers to deduct interest without further limitation.
+- ICBA is actively engaged in the current tax reform debate in order to protect community banks and small businesses and secure needed tax relief.
+Any tax reform must provide significant rate relief for individuals, businesses, and corporations, preserve the pass-through option, including the Subchapter S corporation, and preserve the ability of business borrowers and mortgage borrowers to deduct interest without further limitation.

-- The tax-exempt status of interest paid on municipal bonds for all recipients is critical to municipal finance and should be preserved.
+- The tax-exempt status of interest paid on municipal finance for all recipients is critical to municipalities and should be preserved.

 - ICBA supports the creation of tax incentives for community bank lending to low-to-middle income people, small businesses, and small farms.

 - The tax code should create parity among all providers of financial services.
 Credit unions, Farm Credit System lenders, and community banks offer similar products and services and should be taxed equivalently.

 - Banks in compliance with the Bank Secrecy Act are performing a government function and should receive a tax credit equal to the cost of compliance.
 See discussion under Bank Secrecy Act resolution.